Family Fun

 If you’re looking for some hands-on activities The Noble Stone has a few things that the kids will love to do.
 They have a pebble pit that the little ones can dig into and find a fossil or special type of rock.
 Inside the shop, there is a mining sluice.
 Purchase a bag of sand and then begin the mining.
 Each bag contains a variety of fossils, arrowheads, specialty rocks and more.
 The kids will love being miners.

 Do your kids like nature?
 If so bring your bikes and ride the Amana Colonies Bike Trail.
 It’s a flat ride that is about 3 miles in length.
 Circling the Lily Lake, you’ll see a variety of birds, turtles, and other wildlife.
 It’s different in each season of the year but if you look closely you’ll always see something interesting.
 The trail can also be walked which gives you more time to see the wildlife.
-Walking Stick Adventures can arrange guided tours of the lake or other hikes in the area.
-They will explain what the kids are seeing.

 The Amana Colonies Nature Trail, near Homestead, is a 3.2-mile walk through a hardwood timber.
 It winds through the forest from near the intersection of Highways 6 and 151 to a bluff overlooking the Iowa River.
 Just below the bluff sits an ancient fish weir that Native Americans once used to catch fish.
 Due to the recent floods and changing of the river the fish weir is covered with silt and vegetation and is no longer visible.
 Long before the Amana Colonies were here Native Americans lived along the river.
 The Nature Trail passes by Indian burial mounds and a variety of wildflowers (in season).
 When winter arrives this trail is wonderful for cross country skiing or snowshoeing.